whistlegraph/aesthetic-computer/README.txt

 *** N and P Shortcut ***
   - [] Do not work across all brushes.
-  - [] Should probably not have a screen flicker.
+  - [] Should probably not have a screen flicker / when does this happen?
+  - [] Prevent mouse flicker on `n` and `p`.
+  - [] Should they return the user back to the prompt?

 *** CPU Resizable & Navigable 2D Painting ***
   - [-] Test on mobile.